shijaskm/disco-test-phone-company-master/README.md

 Write a program that when run will parse the `calls.log` file and print out the total cost of calls for the day for each customer.
 You can use any libraries you wish to.

+##
+Test and src are given different folders.
+Dataframe approach used to do the calculation, and the path fo the provided is sample path from ubuntu server in the program.